Can you afford to have a pet?

 Dogs and cats are naturally curious animals that can be very clumsy in their early years.
 With this in mind, you may see yourself travelling to the vets a couple of times a year, hopefully for nothing too serious.
 Accidents and injuries are just something that comes with having pets, and you need to be ready for when the vet costs come.

 In the case of an emergency vet treatment, you don’t want to be in the position where you have to decide between money or the health of your pet.
-This is why having a savings account for these times or pet insurance come in handy.
+That’s why it’s a good idea to put savings aside, or have a good pet insurance policy in place.
+Puppy insurance and kitten insurance are designed to protect you and your pet against any unexpected accidents or illnesses.

 Although saving money for these occasions seems like a good idea, depending on the timing and the emergency, you may still be out of pocket by a fair amount.
-Pet insurance, on the other hand, allows you to be covered from the start and gives you peace of mind that your pet will be protected.
+Pet insurance, on the other hand, means your puppy or kitten will be covered for unexpected vet bills from the start, giving you peace of mind that your pet will get the treatment it needs regardless of how much you’ve managed to save.